Skip to main content

 *Underlying conditions include high risk group of infants including extremely preterm infants (GA <29 weeks) entering their first RSV season, children with chronic lung disease of prematurity or haemodynamically significant congenital heart disease ≤24 months of age entering their first or second RSV season and immunocompromised infants and children ≤24 months.
 There are limited data available in extremely preterm infants (Gestational Age [GA] <29 weeks) less than 8 weeks of age.

-Approximately 6 million infants have been immunised with Beyfortus worldwide**,7
+Over 11 million Infants have been immunised with Beyfortus

 Direct

-Offers direct protection against RSV LRTD via administration of antibodies1 without relying on an infant’s immune system8
+Offers direct protection against RSV LRTI via administration of antibodies1 without relying on an infant’s immune system8

 Rapid